 HOW DO EEO SERVICES WORK?

-FHFA's EEO Services include intake and counseling among other offerings.
-Other services also entail advising and assisting the Acting Director and Agency managers in carrying out their responsibilities relative to antidiscrimination laws, executive orders, and regulatory guidelines.
-The major functions of EEO Services include: EEO counseling; EEO alternative dispute resolution; EEO complaint processing; EEO investigations; EEO harassment interventions; training; prevention advice and guidance; and compliance reporting.
-FHFA's EEO Services provides neutral fact gathering and attempts to resolve allegations at the lowest level within the EEO process.
-An EEO counselor will assist you with EEO counseling.
+FHFA's EEO Services include intake and counseling.
+Other services entail advising and assisting the Acting Director and Agency managers in carrying out their responsibilities relative to antidiscrimination laws, executive orders, and regulatory guidelines.
+The major functions of EEO Services include: EEO counseling; EEO alternative dispute resolution; EEO complaint processing; EEO investigations; EEO harassment interventions; training; prevention guidance; and compliance reporting.
+FHFA's EEO program provides neutral services such as fact gathering and attempts to resolve allegations at the lowest level within the EEO process.
+An EEO counselor is available to assist you with EEO counseling.

-Any FHFA employee, former employee, or applicant for an FHFA position may file a complaint of discrimation based on race; color; religion; gender; national origin; disability; age (40 years or older); sexual orientation; genetic information; parental status; marital status; or retaliation (for participating in the EEO complaint process or opposing discriminatory practices).
-Political affiliation issues are referred to the Office of General Counsel.
+Any FHFA employee, former employee, or applicant for an FHFA position may file a complaint of discrimination based on race; color; religion; gender; national origin; disability; age (40 years or older); sexual orientation; genetic information; parental status; marital status; or retaliation .
+Political affiliation issues are referred to the Office of General Counsel (OGC).

 WHO MAY ACCESS EEO COUNSELING?

 All FHFA employees may access EEO counseling by contacting the Manager of EEO Services.

 Certain FHFA contract employees may also access EEO counseling for the same categories described above.
 To obtain more information please contact your COR or the Manager of EEO Services.

 If an employee, contractor employee or applicant for employment believes that he or she has been discriminated against based on:

 - genetic information, or